-Full Panel Hearings: An official parole board hearing that consists of three Board of Parole members.
-The Board of Parole members review the offenders' case file and discuss the possibility of parole with the offender.
+Full Panel Hearings: An official parole board hearing that consists of three members of the Board of Pardons and Paroles.
+The Board of Pardons and Paroles members review the offenders' case file and discuss the possibility of parole with the offender.
 After which, they vote on whether the offender should be granted parole.

 Administrative Reviews: A less formal process that is often used for less serious offenders.
-A hearing officer interviews the offender and makes a recommendation to the Board of Parole.
-The Board of Parole members vote on whether the offender should be granted parole.
+A hearing officer interviews the offender and makes a recommendation to the Board of Pardons and Paroles.
+The Board of Pardons and Paroles members vote on whether the offender should be granted parole.